justmeet0924/line_point_function/README.md

 # line_point_function
-function draw lines between points as dictionary.
+This is function to draw lines between points given as dictionary.
 This function can be used with javascript library p5.js.